fireship-io/fireship.io/hugo/content/lessons/code-this-not-that-python-edition/index.md

 ## List Comprehensions
 A common data processing pattern is to define an empty list and append values to it.
 For example, let's assume we want to generate a list of square numbers in a certain range.
-One way to do this is to define a list, and use a <code>for</code> loop to iterate over a range of values and append each value to the list.
+One way to do this is to define a list, use a <code>for</code> loop to iterate over a range of values, and append results to the list.

+Python provides a neat one-liner for this purpose, called a "list comprehension".

 Python provides a neat one-liner for this purpose, called a "list comprehension".
 To write a list comprehension, start with the expression you would normally pass to the <code>append</code> method.
 From there, write the <code>for</code> loop condition immediately after the initial expression.
 Lastly, put everything inside a pair of square brackets.
 Comprehensions can be used with dictionaries, sets, and generators, however, try to avoid them with complex expressions.
 Readability is key.